wanyuenmei/di/docs/GettingStarted.md

 `curl <WORKER_PUBLIC_IP>`, you can load the Nginx welcome page served by your Quilt cluster.

+### Cleaning up

+If you'd like to destroy the infrastructure you just deployed, you can either modify the specification to remove all of the Machines, or use a helper utility built into the `quilt` binary:  Invoking it with the `stop` command and the Namespace you specified earlier, will cause Quilt to destroy all of the Machines in the namespace.
+For example, `quilt stop Example`, will destroy all of the Machines in the Example namespace.

 ## Next Steps: Starting Spark
 A starter Spark example to explore is [SparkPI](../specs/spark/).